-A cost-reduced model of the Mega CD was produced and released around the same period as the cost-reduced Mega Drive 2.
+A cost-reduced model of the Mega-CD was produced and released around the same period as the cost-reduced Mega Drive 2.
 This version sits on the right hand side of the Mega Drive, though continues to act as a new base for the console, and is a top-loading device.
-Fewer mechanical parts means less is likely to go wrong with a Mega CD 2, and is designed to look sleeker and more appealing.
-The Mega CD 2 is designed primarily with the Mega Drive 2 in mind, however various plastic spacers mean that the original Mega Drive can be attached without problems.
+Fewer mechanical parts means less is likely to go wrong with a Mega-CD 2, and is designed to look sleeker and more appealing.
+The Mega-CD 2 is designed primarily with the Mega Drive 2 in mind, however a plastic extension piece was included to add extra support with an original Mega Drive attached.

 (Above specs prior to compression)

 |0.98||Pioneer LaserActive||0.98 (NA) (info) (88 kB)||8c3e3945|